Editorial

 Our Verdict on the Most Creative Cocktail Menus

-The menus that stand out globally are not the longest, the most expensive, or the most technically elaborate — they are the ones that communicate a point of view clearly and then deliver on it drink by drink.
+The menus that stand out globally are not the longest, the most expensive, or the most technically elaborate.
+They are the ones that communicate a point of view clearly and then deliver on it drink by drink.
 Death and Company in New York and Lyaness in London represent opposite approaches to the same goal, and both succeed completely.
 If you are only going to one, choose based on how much you want to be guided versus how much you want to navigate independently.